 Houston obtains drinking water mainly from two sources: surface water and groundwater.
 The city's main surface water sources include:

-• San Jacinto River – The San Jacinto River provides Lake Houston with its water supply while maintaining its status as a vital water resource for the local area.
+San Jacinto River—The San Jacinto River supplies Lake Houston with water while maintaining its status as a vital water resource for the local area.

 For additional details, visit the Houston Public Works Water Services.